Tayge/quantum/README.md

 <img src="https://raw.githubusercontent.com/Tayge/quantum/master/image/sample_pred_classic_unet.png" alt="unet">

 <h2>U-Nets with ResNet Encoders</h2>
 ResNet is a CNN architecture, made up of series of residual blocks (ResBlocks)  with skip connection.
 Now by replacing convolutions in U-Net on each level with ResBlock, we can get better performance than the original UNet almost every time.
 Below is the detailed model architecture diagram.
-Sourсe: <a href="https://medium.com/@nishanksingla/unet-with-resblock-for-semantic-segmentation-dd1766b4ff66"> UNet with ResBlock for Semantic Segmentation</br>
+Sourсe:<a href="https://medium.com/@nishanksingla/unet-with-resblock-for-semantic-segmentation-dd1766b4ff66"> UNet with ResBlock for Semantic Segmentation </a></br>
 <img src="https://miro.medium.com/max/3544/1*eKrh8FqJL3jodebYlielNg.png" alt="str_resnet+unet">

 After training the Unet with ResNet Encoders, the following results were obtained: </br>